ovh/docs/pages/platform/kubernetes-k8s/installing-artifactory/guide.en-ie.md

 ![Artifactory welcome page](images/artifactory-welcome-page.png){.thumbnail}

-After completing the configuration steps (see official [documentation](https://www.jfrog.com/confluence/display/JFROG/Repository+Management)), your JFrog Artifactory is ready to use:
+After completing the configuration steps (see the [official documentation](https://www.jfrog.com/confluence/display/JFROG/Repository+Management)), your JFrog Artifactory is ready to use:

 ![Artifactory Maven repositories](images/artifactory-maven-repositories.png){.thumbnail}

 ### Uninstall JFrog Artifactory

-Like the other steps, the uninstallation is done with Helm command:
+Similarly to the other steps, the uninstallation is done with a Helm command:

 ```bash
 $ helm uninstall artifactory -n artifactory